 If a child has recently had COVID-19, parents can choose to delay vaccination for three months after a positive test or symptom start, according to the CDC.
 This is because there is a low risk of reinfection during this time, although the risk could increase if a new variant emerges.
-At minimum, parents should wait to vaccinate until a child has recovered from the immediate illness and is no longer in isolation.

 Which vaccine should my child get?

 Health officials and experts advise getting the first vaccine available to your child, as there is no stated product preference.
 In many places, only one vaccine may be easily available to parents — and officials say it doesn’t make sense to wait to find one vaccine over the other.